rancher/docs/content/rancher/v2.x/en/installation/install-rancher-on-k8s/upgrades-rollbacks/rollbacks/_index.md

   - /rancher/v2.x/en/upgrades/rollbacks
 ---

-> This page is under construction.

-This section contains information about how to rollback your Rancher server to a previous version.
+This section contains information about how to roll back your Rancher server to a previous version.

 If you upgrade Rancher and the upgrade does not complete successfully, you may need to [restore Rancher from backup.](../../backups/restores)